redislabs-training/ru202/README.md

 ## Reporting Errata

 Spotted an error in a text segment, image or video transcript?
-Please report an issue here on GitHub, we also welcome pull requests with your suggestions.
-The files for each text segment, image and video transcript can be found in the `courseware` folder in this repository.
+Please [report an issue](https://github.com/redislabs-training/ru202/issues).
+We also welcome [pull requests](https://github.com/redislabs-training/ru202/pulls) with your suggestions.
+The files for each text segment, image, non-graded quiz question and video transcript can be found in the `courseware` folder in this repository.

 ## Environment Setup